iRevive/http4s-tagless-template.g8/README.md

 The template comes with the following sources:

-* `GeneralApi.scala` -- the class which handles requests.
+* `GeneralApi.scala` - the class which handles requests.
-* `PersistenceModuleLoader.scala` -- the class which has an initialization logic of MongoDB and PostgreSQL connectors.
+* `PersistenceModuleLoader.scala` - the class which has an initialization logic of PostgreSQL connector.
-* `Server.scala` -- the main class which starts up the HTTP server.
+* `Server.scala` - the main class which starts up the HTTP server.
-* `GeneralApiSpec.scala` -- the class which tests routes.
+* `GeneralApiSpec.scala` - the class which tests routes.
-* `PersistenceModuleLoaderSpec.scala` -- the class which has an integration test for a persistence module.
+* `PersistenceModuleLoaderSpec.scala` - the class which has an integration test for a persistence module.
-* `docker-compose.yml` -- docker compose configuration.
+* `docker-compose.yml` - docker compose configuration.
-* `README.md` -- the documentation with explanation of all project functions.
+* `README.md` - the documentation with explanation of all project functions.

 Once inside the project folder use the following command to run the code:
 ```